Is this topic for you?

 You can buy:

-- Condoms, sponges, and spermicides in drugstores without a prescription.
+- Condoms, sponges, and spermicides without a prescription at drugstores.

-- Emergency contraception in most drugstores without a prescription.
-But you do need proof that you are 17 or older.
+- Emergency contraception without a prescription at most drugstores if you are 15 or older.

 You need to see a doctor or other health professional to: